 Does the program align with current national matters or current Tufts initiatives?

 Evaluation – effective plan to measure success and impact of the program/project

-Is there an effective plan to assess the outcome of the project/program?
+Is there an effective plan to assess the short-term and intermediate outcomes of the project/program?

 Are the evaluation methods for assessing outcomes and impact of the program adequate?